 While working simultaneously with After Effects and Premiere Pro is a thing for video editors, for motion graphic designers, it’s Adobe After Effects + Adobe Illustrator.

-Since Adobe Dynamic Link is not supported between Ae and Ai, you need to export the Illustrator project as a file and then import it in After Effects.
+Since Adobe Dynamic Link does not support linking between After Effects and Illustrator, you must export the Illustrator project as a file and then import it into After Effects.

 However, Adam Plouff and his Battle Axe Co. came up with a solution and created an After Effects plugin/extension – Overlord.